-We only respond to submissions we’re interested in.
 Games should not be offensive to any gender, religion, race, ethnicity, sexual orientation, body type, age group, nor to people with different cognitive or physical abilities; nor to those with with different marital or cohabitation preferences.
-Do not submit games which present pedophilia or abusive relationships in a positive light.
+Do not submit games which present pedophilia or abuse in a positive light.

 Artists should submit by contacting us through our contact page.
-Tell us what you’re interested in doing: Sprites, CGs, Backgrounds, Logos, GUIs, or Graphic Design.
+Tell us what you’re interested in doing: Line Art, Backgrounds, Logos, GUIs, Flats, Shading, or Graphic Design.
 Provide links to samples of your work.

 Writers are paid either a flat amount for the entire game script, or a percentage of the sales, possibly with an advance.
 We negotiate with writers on a case by case basis.

 To submit, make sure your work fits into one of the genres below and send a query introducing yourself and listing your past works and any credentials.
 Give us a brief description of your project with a beginning, middle, and end.
 Contact us through our contact page.